mckennatim/boggedbus/README.md

 Rigth now something is wrong with the speed feature display for the inbound routes.
 So they won't show up until it is taken care of.

 ### Ways to extend this project
 Besides being able to analyze prior days and times, it would be useful to feed in the realime stream from the MBTA.
-The JSON produced from url queries like <realtime.mbta.com/developer/api/v2/predictionsbyroute?api_key=wX9NwuHnZU2ToO7GmGR9uw&route=39&format=json> is very similar to the hubhacks2 tmePointCrossing data; it has finer resolution with time data on every stop, not just 10 per route, but it often comes up empty when queried on some routes.
+The JSON produced from url queries like <realtime.mbta.com/developer/api/v2/predictionsbyroute?api_key=wX9NwuHnZU2ToO7GmGR9uw&route=39&format=json> is very similar to the hubhacks2 tmePointCrossing data; it has finer resolution with time data on every stop, not just 10 per route, but, it often comes up empty when queried on some routes.

 ### Installation